 - Home country government

-- International Organization
+- International organization

-- Corporate Sponsor
+- Corporate sponsor

-J-1 visa, such as the 2-year residency requirement, and mandatory health insurance and employment permission for J-2 dependents.
+J-1 visa, such as the 2-year residency requirement, mandatory health insurance and employment permission for J-2 dependents.

 Please read carefully below how a J-1 visa may impact your long term plans: